-Condition No. Description time.
-The Planning Commission shall make a recommendation to the LUC.
-Status: See Status of Identifying and Developing New Landfill Sites on Oahu of this report.
+Condition No. Description appropriate at that time.
+The Planning Commission shall make a recommendation to the Land Use Commission.
+Status: See section on Status of Identifying and Developing New Landfill Sites on Oahu in this report.
 5 The Applicant shall continue its efforts to use alternative technologies to provide a comprehensive waste stream management program that includes H-POWER, plasma arc, plasma gasification and recycling technologies, as appropriate.
 The Applicant shall also continue its efforts to seek beneficial reuse of stabilized, dewatered sewage sludge.
-Status: See section on Alternative Technologies of this report.
-6 The Applicant shall provide, without any prior notice, annual reports to the Planning Commission and the LUC regarding the status of identifying and developing new landfill sites on Oahu, the WGSL's operations, and Applicant's compliance with the conditions imposed herein.
+Status: See section on Alternative Technologies in this report.
+6 The Applicant shall provide, without any prior notice, annual reports to the Planning Commission and the Land Use Commission regarding the status of identifying and developing new landfill sites on Oahu, the WGSL's operations, and Applicant's compliance with the conditions imposed herein.
 The annual reports also shall address the Applicant's efforts to use alternative technologies, as appropriate, and to seek beneficial re-use of stabilized, dewatered sewage sludge.
-The annual reports shall be submitted to the Planning Commission and LUC on June 1 of each year subsequent to the date of this Decision and Order.
+The annual reports shall be submitted to the Planning Commission and Land Use Commission on June 1 of each year subsequent to the date of this Decision and Order.
 Status: Subsequent reports will be submitted in June of each year.
-7 Closure Sequence "A" for the existing landfill cells at the WGSL as shown on Exhibit "A12" must be completed, and final cover applied, by December 31, 2012.
-Status: Closure Sequence "A" was commenced in June 2012 and the final , cover was applied and substantially completed in December 2012.
-8 The WGSL shall be operational only between the hours of 7:00 a.m. and 4:30 p.m. daily, except that ash and residue may be accepted at the Property 24 hours a day.
-Status: The SWMP requires that landfill operations be confined to between the hours of 7:00 a.m. and 4:30 p.m.
-Permission to extend hours to accommodate refuse loads during H-POWER outages shall be obtained from the DOH on an as-needed basis.
+7 Closure Sequence "A" for the existing landfill cells at WGSL as shown on Exhibit "A12" must be completed, and final cover applied, by December 31, 2012.
+Status: Closure Sequence "A" was commenced in June 2012 and the final cover was applied and substantially completed in December 2012.
+8 WGSL shall be operational only between the hours of 7:00 a.m. and 4:30 p.m. daily, except that ash and residue may be accepted at the Property 24 hours a day.
+Status: The Solid Waste Management Permit issued by DOH requires that landfill operations be confined to between the hours of 7:00 a.m. and 4:30 p.m.
+Permission to extend hours to accommodate refuse loads during H-POWER outages shall be obtained from DOH on an as-needed basis.